Ocelot-Social-Community/Ocelot-Social/deployment/digital-ocean/https/README.md

 $ kubectl describe --namespace=human-connection secret tls
 ```

 If everything looks good, update the issuer of your ingress.
-Change the annotation `certmanager.k8s.io/issuer` from `letsencrypt-staging` to `letsencrypt-prod` in your ingress configuration in `ingress.yaml`.
+Change the annotation `certmanager.k8s.io/issuer` from `letsencrypt-develop` to `letsencrypt-production` in your ingress configuration in `ingress.yaml`.

 ```bash
 # in folder deployment/digital-ocean/https/